champierre/ml2scratch/README.md

   <img src="images/en/after_training_1.png" />

 6. Make sure that Recognition shows the label according to your pose.
-If you make the first neutral pose, it should show orange bar.
+If you make the first neutral pose, it should show yellow bar.
 If you make the second pose, it should switch to green bar.

-7. Scroll to the Connect section and click "Connect" button to connect to the WebSocket server on the cloud.
-In order to paste it later, copy the connection ID(characters such as "76q669zsk") next to "Connect" button.
+7. Scroll to the Connect section and copy the connection ID(characters such as "76q669zsk") next to "Connect" button.
+You need it later.
+Then, click "Connect" button to connect to the WebSocket server on the cloud.

   <img src="images/en/connect.png" />